-Later, I saw a passage of words in a spiritual book: “Everything that God does is necessary, and possessed of extraordinary significance, for all that He does in man concerns His management and the salvation of mankind.
+Later, I read the following passage, “Everything that God does is necessary, and possessed of extraordinary significance, for all that He does in man concerns His management and the salvation of mankind.
 Naturally, the work that God did in Job is no different, even though Job was perfect and upright in the eyes of God.
 In other words, regardless of what God does or the means by which He does it, regardless of the cost, or His objective, the purpose of His actions does not change.
-His purpose is to work into man God’s words, God’s requirements, andfor man; in other words, it is to work into man all that God believes to be positive in accordance with His steps, enabling man to understand God’s heart and comprehend God’s substance, and allowing him to obey God’s sovereignty and arrangements, and thus allowing man to attain the fear of God and shunning of evil—all of which is one aspect of God’s purpose in all He does. …”
+His purpose is to work into man God’s words, God’s requirements, andfor man; in other words, it is to work into man all that God believes to be positive in accordance with His steps, enabling man to understand God’s heart and comprehend God’s substance, and allowing him to obey God’s sovereignty and arrangements, and thus allowing man to attain the fear of God and shunning of evil—all of which is one aspect of God’s purpose in all He does.”

-Through these words, I see Job’s trials are of great significance, from which I understand what God has done like this is His love and salvation for us.
-For example, although Job endured some suffering in his trials at that time, he harvested a phenomenal wealth of life, getting an understanding and sense of God’s concern and care for man and becoming the first person perfected by God during the time of His salvation of man.
-Nowadays, I recall the trials we encounter in our daily life: Small though they are, such as suffering illness, losses of property or misunderstanding of our family and friends who do not fears God and shuns evil like Job ultimately, being saved by Him and gaining His approval and blessing., as well as enduring some setbacks and failures in our life, we often misunderstand God’s will and even complain about Him at that time because of having no understanding of the meaning of God’s trials.
-However, if we understand the meaning of His trials and what effect He would like to achieve through His trials, we will know these agonizing trials, as a matter of fact, are precisely the path on which every Christian has to travel to do battle with Satan and to be saved.
+Through these words, I see Job’s trials are of great significance and I understand what God has done is His love and salvation for us.
+For example, although Job endured some suffering in his trials at that time, he harvested a phenomenal wealth of life, getting an understanding and sense of God’s concern and care for man and becoming the person who gained God’s praise.
+Nowadays, I recall the trials we encounter in our daily life: Although they are small, such as suffering illness, losses of property or misunderstanding of our family and friends who do not , as well as enduring some setbacks and failures in our life, we often misunderstand God’s will and even complain about Him at that time because of having no understanding of the meaning of God’s trials.
+However, if we understand the meaning of His trials and what effect He would like to achieve through His trials, we will know these agonizing trials are precisely the path on which every Christian has to travel to do battle with Satan and to be saved.
 What we shall do is to stand up to face all agonizing trials bravely, to do battle with Satan by God’s words and to defeat Satan through our faith in and obedience to Him.
-In this way, we can become the person who
+In this way, ultimately, we can become a person who fears God and shuns evil like Job, being saved by Him and gaining His approval and blessing.